cipher387/osint_stuff_tool_collection/README.md

 <a name="twitter"></a>
 <h3>Twitter</h3>
+</br><a href='https://chrome.google.com/webstore/detail/twitter-account-detector/papcdbgfejihdinhieggiamjnkclhkck/related'>Twitter account detector</a> — A simple and fast Chrome extension that finds all Twitter accounts on a site.

 </br><a href='https://followerwonk.com/compare/'>Follower Wonk/Compare</a> — this service allows you to find out how many followers two (or three) Twitter accounts have in common.
 </br><a href='https://tweepsmap.com/dash/unfollows'>Tweepsmap Unfollows</a> — displayed unsubscribed accounts (list for the one week available for free)